 Broken links and 404 errors effect user experience and can really drag your site down.
 Make sure you check your site regularly and make sure everything’s in working order.

-Google ranks new information higher than old information so if your competitors are updating their website with content every week and you’re only managing to post something every few months, your site is likely to slip down the rankings.
+Google ranks new information higher than old information so if your competitors are updating their website with content every week and you’re only posting every few months, your site is likely to slip down the rankings.

 If you’re still struggling to improve your website rankings, our expert team at RDM could help.
 Contact us to book a call with one of our SEO experts.